Sign up for our Newsletter

 So you've chosen a ring.
 Now what?

-Make sure you place your order at least two weeks before you’re planning to pop the question.
+Make sure you place your order at least three weeks before you’re planning to pop the question.
 Each of our rings is carefully made to order by our master-craftsmen in Hatton Garden.
-It takes 7-14 days to build, size, polish and otherwise magic the perfect engagement ring into being and it can’t be rushed.
+It takes 10-14 working days to build, size, polish and otherwise magic the perfect engagement ring into being and it can’t be rushed.
 On the bright side, that gives you plenty of time to work on your proposal.

 Once your ring is ready, it’s shipped next working day in a beautiful wooden box, ideally sized to slip into your pocket for easy, down-on-one-knee retrieval.